 Snowblowers that are fitted with a low oil cut-off switch will not start when the engine oil level is critically low.
-This is an engine protection feature, however, most snowblowers are not fitted with the cut-off switch and will therefore start without oil.
+This is an engine protection feature.
+However, most snowblowers are not fitted with the cut-off switch and will start without oil.

 Checking & adding Snowblower Engine Oil

-Not many snow blowers are fitted with an engine protection sensor, so assume yours isn’t fitted with one.
+Few snow blowers are fitted with an engine protection sensor, so assume yours isn’t.
 The low-level oil cut-out switch is a clever and simple system that won’t allow the engine to start or cut power to a running engine should the oil level reach a critically low level.

 To check the oil level follow these simple steps:

-Check when engine cold – ensures oil is drained to the crankcase for truer read
+Check when engine cold – ensures oil is drained to the crankcase for a true read

 Park snowblower on level ground – more accurate reading

-Locate dipstick – marked with oil symbol often in contrasting color
+Locate dipstick – marked with oil symbol often in a contrasting color

 Remove stick and clean

-Remove and read – upper mark on the dipstick is full, the lower mark is low (below lower level is critical) hatched area in between represents an acceptable oil level
+Remove and read – the upper mark on the dipstick is full, the lower mark is low (below the lower level is critical) hatched area in between represents an acceptable oil level

 When adding oil, add a little at a time and recheck.
 These engines are small and are easy to overfill.
 Overfilling will cause the engine to smoke and may cause spark plug fouling.